positive235/gomoku_4_players/README.md

-# GOMOKU for 4 players
+# GOMOKU for 4 players (3-in-a-row)
-GOMOKU for 4 players: built with pygame
+GOMOKU for 4 players (3-in-a-row): built with pygame

 ## How to run
 ```bash